 program will be accepted.

 However, this program still offers free counseling and help for homeowners who are having difficulty communicating with mortgage companies or lenders about their needs for mortgage relief.
 Learn more about counseling or call 888-995-HOPE (4673).

 The Independent Foreclosure Review was established to determine whether eligible homeowners suffered financial injury because of errors or other problems during their home foreclosure process between January 1, 2009, and December 31, 2010.
-The following resources provide information on the review process:
+This program has ended.

-As of October 10, 2014, $3.4 billion in checks distributed as part of the Independent Foreclosure Review Payment Agreement have been cashed or deposited.
-Because checks were issued with a 90-day expiration date to prevent fraud, checks issued in the early waves of distribution that have not been cashed or deposited have begun to expire.
+As of October 10, 2014, $3.4 billion in checks were distributed as part of the Independent Foreclosure Review Payment Agreement and have been cashed or deposited.

-The deadline for borrowers to have a check reissued in the name on the record is August 21, 2015.
-If you have questions:
+The deadline for borrowers to have a check reissued in the name on the record was August 21, 2015.